INDIA-VIETNAM TRADE AND ECONOMIC RELATIONS

 India’s Investments in Vietnam

-India’s investments in Vietnam are estimated at around US$ 1.9 billion including investments routed through third countries.
-According to Vietnam’s Foreign Investment Agency, as of December 2021, India has 313 valid projects with total invested capital of US$ 910.4 million in Vietnam, ranking 25th among countries and territories investing in Vietnam.
-Major sectors of Indian investment are energy, mineral exploration, agro-processing, sugar, tea, coffee manufacturing, agro-chemicals, IT and auto components.
+India’s investments in Vietnam are estimated at around US$ 2 billion including investments routed through third countries.
+During the period from Jan - Dec 2023, according to Foreign Investment Agency of Vietnam, India had 53 fresh projects with total value of US$ 131.90 million.
+As such, India has 392 valid projects with total invested capital of US$ 1,119 million, ranking 23th among 144 countries and territories investing in Vietnam.
+Major sectors of investment are energy, mineral exploration, agro-processing, sugar, tea, coffee manufacturing, agro-chemicals, IT and auto components.

 Vietnam’s Investments in India